rlburkes/salsify_orchestration/ai_helpers/readme.md

   .configureEndpoint('https://api.openai.com');
 ```

+### Model and Options Configuration

+- `setModel(model)`: Sets the model to be used for API calls.
+- `setOptions(options)`: Sets additional options for the provider, such as responseFormat, max_tokens, and debugging flags.

+These methods allow for granular control over the provider's behavior and settings.

+### Context Management

+- `addContext(key, data)`: Adds context data to be included in API calls.
+- `getContext(key)`: Retrieves the current context data associated with the specified key.
+- `clearContext(key)`: Clears the context data associated with the specified key, or all context data if no key is provided.

+These methods facilitate the management of additional data that can be merged into prompts, enhancing the flexibility and relevance of API interactions.

 ## Adding Context

 You can add additional context that will be merged into your prompts on every API call.
 This is useful to supply background data or operational constraints.